 There is little really old history in these towns, for that one has to go to the old wool towns in eastern Yorkshire with the great medieval churches at York Selby and Beverley and the castles at Pontefract and Skipton.
 There are a few old churches such as the minster at Halifax whilst Crawshawbooth has its unique Friends Meeting House.
-But history here has another meaning: that once these places produced wealth in prodigious quantities.
-Oldham's mills spun the cotton that 100,000 looms in Burnley turned into cotton.
+But history here has another meaning; that once these places produced wealth in prodigious quantities.
+Oldham's mills span the cotton that 100,000 looms in Burnley turned into cotton.
 Stoke produced not just some of the most beautiful ceramics the world has ever seen but also the heavy-duty stuff that furnished lavatories and washrooms around the world whilst Macclesfield was the end of the fabled Silk Road.
-There is little trace left now of this wealth; it mostly went south to the country-houses of what are, interestingly, commonly called the Home Counties.
+There is little

+9 https://commonslibrary.parliament.uk/social-policy/health/constituency-data-how-healthy-is-your-area/ trace left now of this wealth; it mostly went south to the country houses of what are, interestingly, commonly called the Home Counties.
 But there is also another history which accompanied this accumulation of wealth; struggle.
 Again, there is little trace of this now, perhaps its only monument to recent struggle is the statue of the steelworker in Hanley commemorating the attempt to save the doomed Shelton Bar steelworks.
 One more can be added of older struggles; that to the Peterloo Massacre of 1819, erected in central Manchester to commemorate its bicentenary.
-On it can be seen the names of the new industrial towns from where those, who had come to hear Henry Hunt speak, had travelled; Rochdale; Burnley, Leeds, Lancaster, Oldham and so on, some lying on our route.
+On it can be seen the names of the new industrial towns from where those who had come to hear Henry Hunt speak had come; Rochdale; Burnley, Leeds, Lancaster, Oldham and so on, some lying on our route.